Washington State recreational cannabis: What’s the hold up?

 The larger cannabis movement is the macro version of any start-up, where the battles are daily but every now and again you win big.
 It’s the time and energy spent in the trenches that leads to those savory moments.
 For Washington State, the implementation has been slow and although wins like this lie ahead, many were hoping they’d come much sooner.

 As anyone starting his or her own venture knows – whether you’re opening a coffee shop or revolutionizing the falafel industry – launching a new business is an enormous undertaking.
+And when you’re starting a business in an unknown territory, such as the cannabis industry, you could find it significantly harder to get everything you need in place to help make a positive impact on people’s lives.
+So, it’s important that you know where to look for help.
+Licensing, equipment, and support services for your cannabis business can be found at places like Bakedlink, (Click here for more information) to help get you started on a successful note.
+You need to understand the industry that you’re in to be able to get everything in proper order.
 If your plan is more lemonade stand on the corner, more hit and run, you might get caught less in saving, planning and investment.
-But opportunities like that—a ‘short work burst,’ as Tim Ferris of The 4-Hour Work Week fame calls it – are rare.
+But opportunities like that-a ‘short work burst,’ as Tim Ferris of The 4-Hour Work Week fame calls it – are rare.
 More frequently, us at Solstice included, I find entrepreneurs leaning toward a long-term perspective where planning is pivotal.

 Any business whose idea of success is an exit strategy more than several years out requires a strong foundation.
 A reliable credit line, quality investors, and a plan to effectively navigate tax laws are a few high level issues crucial to the growth and financial health of a new company.